TidalWave Productions: It Came from Beneath the Sea... Again!

 It Came from Beneath the Sea...
 Again! is a 2007 (delayed until 2011) four-issue comic book miniseries created by Clay Griffith, Susan Griffith, Chris Noeth and Todd Tennant, based on ideas developed by Ray Harryhausen in his film It Came from Beneath the Sea (1955).

-The story by Griffith and Griffith is described by Jake Thomas, writing for Fanbase Press, as "well-paced" and wasting "no time getting to the action," while James Ferguson, writing for Horror Talk, compliments the "outrageous and always funny" dialogue.
-The artwork by Noeth in the first two chapters is complimented by Thomas as "highly illustrated, bright, and bold," while dismissed by Ferguson as "very uneven," which he puts down to tight deadlines.
-The artwork by Tennant in the final two chapters is described by Thomas as "heavy-textured, almost photo-realistic panels," while Ferguson compliments the "insane" action shots despite the lazy shortcuts taken.
+The story by Griffith and Griffith is described by Jake Thomas, writing for Fanbase Press, as "well-paced" and wasting "no time getting to the action", while James Ferguson, writing for Horror DNA, compliments the "outrageous and always funny" dialogue.
+The artwork by Noeth in the first two chapters is complimented by Thomas as "highly illustrated, bright, and bold", while dismissed by Ferguson as "very uneven", which he puts down to tight deadlines.
+The artwork by Tennant in the final two chapters is described by Thomas as "heavy-textured, almost photo-realistic panels", while Ferguson compliments the "insane" action shots despite the lazy shortcuts taken.

 As part of a publicity campaign for the comic, a preview of the first issue was included on the 50th Anniversary DVD release of the film.

 Sinbad: Rogue of Mars

 Sinbad: Rogue of Mars is a 2007 four-issue comic book miniseries created by Greg Thompson, Scott Davis, Jeff Cruz and Kiatisak Piewkao based on ideas developed by Ray Harryhausen in 1981 as a continuation of his Sinbad the Sailor film series, which would have been titled Sinbad Goes to Mars, and had previously included The 7th Voyage of Sinbad (1958), The Golden Voyage of Sinbad (1973) and Sinbad and the Eye of the Tiger (1977).

 A 1:6 scale figure of Sinbad from the comics was released by Go Hero in 2008.

 Morningside Entertainment, the production company behind the original series of films, optioned the miniseries for adaptation into a fourth entry in the feature film series in 2011.
 The project was to be executive produced by Barry Schneer, nephew of original series producer Charles H. Schneer, and written by Paul J. Salamoff.
 A preview poster announcing a 2012 release date for the film was issued, but this was not met.

 A novelisation of the miniseries, adapted by John Garavaglia, was released in 2013.

-Sinbad the Sailor also featured in the unrelated Sinbad and the Merchant of Ages (2016) by Adam Gragg and Giampiero Wallnofer.
+Sinbad the Sailor is also featured in the unrelated Sinbad and the Merchant of Ages (2016) by Adam Gragg and Giampiero Wallnofer.